top of page

 Main Challenge

-Non linear process dynamics, predicting for the study arm and for the individual patient.
+Nonlinear process dynamics, predicting for the study arm, individual patients, and biomarker

 Our Unique Solution